Vapnik–Chervonenkis theory: Symmetrization

-The majority of the arguments of how to bound the empirical process, rely on symmetrization, maximal and concentration inequalities and chaining.
-Symmetrization is usually the first step of the proofs, and since it is used in many machine learning proofs on bounding empirical loss functions (including the proof of the VC inequality which is discussed in the next section) it is presented here.
+The majority of the arguments about how to bound the empirical process rely on symmetrization, maximal and concentration inequalities, and chaining.
+Symmetrization is usually the first step of the proofs, and since it is used in many machine learning proofs on bounding empirical loss functions (including the proof of the VC inequality which is discussed in the next section).
+It is presented here: